Spectrum Cellular Management

 The Overlooked Risks of 5G Cellular Installations

-When Carriers Cut Corners, Landlords Carry the Risk
+When Safety is Overlooked, Landlords Carry the Risk

-Across the country, thousands of properties host wireless equipment that has been added or maintained without proper attention to safety protocols.
-What may appear to be a minor oversight, a loose barrier, an unsecured work zone, or unclear access pathways, can quickly escalate into a serious hazard for anyone required to step onto the rooftop.
-These risks don’t just affect the technicians servicing the equipment; they also create liability for landlords and property managers who are ultimately responsible for maintaining a safe environment.
+Across the country, many properties host wireless equipment that has been added or maintained without sufficient attention to safety protocols.
+What may seem like a minor oversight, such as a loose barrier, an unsecured work zone, or unclear access pathways, can quickly escalate into a serious hazard for anyone accessing the rooftop.
+These risks affect not only technicians but also create potential liability for landlords and property managers who are responsible for maintaining safe environments.

-The expansion of 5G infrastructure has only increased the complexity of rooftop sites.
-With more antennas, higher power output, and denser configurations, carriers are moving quickly to secure coverage while often neglecting the details that matter most to safety.
-For property owners, this means a growing need for independent FCC compliance evaluations, RF exposure testing, and on-site audits that go beyond what carriers disclose.
-Without these measures, landlords are left exposed to both legal risk and preventable accidents.
+The expansion of 5G infrastructure has increased the complexity of rooftop sites.
+With more antennas, higher power output, and denser configurations, the need for consistent safety practices has grown.
+For property owners, this highlights the importance of independent FCC compliance evaluations, RF exposure testing, and on-site audits that provide clarity beyond carrier reporting.
+Without these measures, landlords may face increased legal exposure and preventable site risks.

-At SCM Advisors, we see these issues firsthand every day.
+At SCM Advisors, we encounter these issues regularly.

 Safety signage marking restricted access areas near antennas on cellular property